 - Products that are in stock

-- Sort — determines whether the options for the filter are displayed Alphabetically, By option order value, or By item count.
+- Sort — determines whether the option values for the filter are displayed Alphabetically, By option value order, or By item count.

-- Display Product Count — determines whether the filter displays the number of products which meet its criteria.
+- Display Product Count — displays the number of matching products in parenthesis

 - Collapsed by default — determines whether the filter is collapsed (closed) by default and requires the customer to click it to see its options.

-4. Your filters will appear on your storefront in the same order that they display in your control panel.
-You can rearrange them by selecting and dragging them up or down in the list.
+Your filters show on the storefront in the same order they appear in the control panel.
+You can rearrange them by dragging and dropping them up and down the list.

 How can I use product filtering to improve conversion?

 While it's important for many merchants to have a large inventory to accommodate the preferences and demands of their customers, having a large selection without an easy way to navigate it can be overwhelming or frustrating, which can increase shopper friction and hurt conversion rates.